farzadasgari/proadv/docs/statistics/spread.md

 # STD Function

-Return the `standard deviation` along the specified axis.
+Compute the `standard deviation` along the specified axis of a 1D array.
 If out is None, return a new array containing the standard deviation, otherwise return a reference to the output array.
 In this function:
 1. If the element of array is a string, it raises a TypeError.